LIPS-scheme/lips/REFERENCE.md

 ```
 (buffer->u8vector bin)

-Cross platform function that can be used in both Node and Browser.
+Cross platform function that can be used in both Node and browser.
-It can be used together with %read-file or %read-binary-file and convert
+It can be used together with %read-file or %read-binary-file to convert
 the result ArrayBuffer or Buffer to u8vector.
 ```